surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 10.3.0-dev.3 =
+= 10.3.0-dev.4 =

-(2022/02/08) Fixed Schema Job Posting title.
-Updated tooltip position for RTL.
-Added new options in the SSO &gt; Advanced Settings page.
+(2022/02/09) Fixed Schema Job Posting title.
+Updated the Rank Math integration modules.
+Added a new option in the SSO &gt; Advanced Settings page.

 = 10.2.0 =